Margarethe Kraus

-Margarete Kraus (born 1928) was a Roma woman who was persecuted during the Porajmos, imprisoned at Auschwitz and Ravensbruck.
+Margarete Kraus (16 December 1928 – 20 December 2005) was a Roma woman who was persecuted during the Porajmos, imprisoned at Auschwitz and Ravensbruck.
 Her experience was recorded in later life by the photographer Reimar Gilsenbach.

 Biography

 Whilst little is known about Kraus' early life, what is known is that she was a young woman of Roma origin, who was living in Czechoslovakia with her family prior to their deportation to Auschwitz in 1943.
 Roma and Sinti people were persecuted during the Holocaust and Kraus family were part of the 500,000 who were murdered in the Romani genocide.
 Kraus was deported to Auschwitz in 1943, aged 13, alongside her family; they were held in what became known as the Gypsy family camp.
 She was subjected to medical experimentation during her internment.
 She suffered extreme abuse and deprivation, and also contracted typhus.
-Her parents were murdered in Auschwitz, and she was subsequently moved to Ravensbruck where she was used as forced labour.
+Her parents were murdered in Auschwitz, and she was subsequently moved to Ravensbruck where she was used for forced labour.

-In 1966 Kraus was photographed by journalist Reimar Gilsenbach (it) in the German Democratic Republic.
+In 1966, Kraus was photographed by journalist Reimar Gilsenbach (it) in the German Democratic Republic.
 She posed at the window of her caravan and the tattoo she was marked with at Auschwitz is clearly visible on her left arm.
-She told Gilsenbach that her parents were both murdered in Auschwitz and that she was then transferred to the Ravenbrück camp where she worked as a slave.
-However she did not mention the medical experimentation she endured.
+She told Gilsenbach that her parents were both murdered in Auschwitz and that she was then transferred to the Ravensbrück concentration camp where she worked as a slave.
+However, she did not mention the medical experimentation she endured.